stevegrunwell/technical-debt/slides/bus-factor.md

 Note:

-Sincerely hope it doesn't happen to anyone in this room
+- How screwed a team would be if a given engineer were to be hit by a bus

-Managers like to joke about the "bus" factor - how screwed would we be if any given engineer gets hit by a bus
+    + ...or got sick, changed jobs, or was otherwise unavailable

-Shared knowledge reduces risk of the only person who understands something getting sick, bussed, or quitting
+- Shared knowledge reduces risk of the only person who understands something getting sick, bussed, or quitting